What is HMO Landlord Insurance?

 In England and Wales, a house of multiple occupancy is classed as a property rented out by at least three people who are not from the same household (i.e. a family).
 This involves tenants sharing facilities like the toilet, bathroom and kitchen.

 HMO laws were updated in October 2018 to include single-storey flats and two-storey maisonettes under the mandatory licence.

 That means all HMOs with 5 or more occupiers living in 2 or more households, regardless of the number of storeys, will need to be licensed.
 Even if your property is smaller and rented to fewer people, you may still need a licence depending on the area.

 To find out more about HMO licences, speak to your local council.
 Alternatively, Gov.uk have a postcode tool that can show you any HMO restrictions and requirements in your local area.

 Like standard landlord policies, you can combine different elements of cover to create an HMO insurance policy that is tailored to your business.

-We cover the financial cost of repairing an HMO property’s structural damage.
-Your policy will protect you against multiple risks, including but not limited to fire and storm damage, escape of water, and environmental damage.
+We can cover the financial cost of repairing an HMO property’s structural damage.
+Your policy may protect you against multiple risks, including but not limited to fire and storm damage, escape of water, and environmental damage.
 Accidental and malicious damage caused by tenants can also be bolted onto your policy at an added cost.